Gold Loan

 gold

-The cost of 1 Pavan gold is calculated by multiplying the current gold price per gram by 8.
+The cost of 1 Pavan of gold is calculated by multiplying the current gold price per gram by 8.
 Here is the formula you can use to calculate the value of 1 Pavan of gold:

 ● 1 Pavan = 8 Grams of Gold